 - Deep narrow cup for dipping.
 To make life easier, it’s best to use a deep and narrow cup.
 Something like a tall glass or a measuring cup.
 It’ll make for a one-step dunk and you’re done.

 - Any cake will do.
-Store-bought or homemade, the choice is yours.
+Store-bought or homemade chocolate cake, the choice is yours.
 No one will know the difference!

 - Keeping cake pops upright.
 Use a styrofoam holder or rice in a jar to keep them standing upright to set.
 Since they don’t need to go back into the fridge or freezer to set, it’s important to find a way to keep them standing up.